fjsnow/bytes/README.md

 # bytes

 A command-line incremental game, playable over SSH (or locally).
+Progress is persisted using your public key over multiple connections.

 ## Playing Remotely